cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 Unfortunately the scikit-learn library does not support parallelization for gradient boosting, so it could not be improved with respect to time

+---

+Among the 5 models tested, the linear regression model had the highest accuracy while being very fast.
+The Naive Bayes classifier was the fastest, but it was less accurate, possibly because of the high intercorrelation between the data

+The most accurate model I tested were ones based on decision trees.
+Both random forests and gradient boosting had similar accuracies, but consumed far too many resources and time.

+The SVM model took an undermined amount of time to finish.

+---